S-Jia-uva/OpenWMData/README.md

 6. Visit `localhost:4000/OpenCogData` in your browser to preview the project

 If you do not already have Hexo installed, please see their [installation page](https://hexo.io/docs/#Installation).

+This website was forked from a template created by the [Data Science & Sharing Team](https://cmn.nimh.nih.gov/dsst) at the National Institute of Mental Health.